kassi-bertrand/machine-learning-notes/07-Build an RNN with PyTorch/README.md

 # Cool Resources

-During my exploration of RNNs, I found the following links to be useful:
+In my exploration of RNNs, I found the following links to be useful:

 - [The Unreasonable Effectiveness of Recurrent Neural Netowrks, by Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)